BettyzhangPei/Heritability-Velocity/README.md

 For real data analysis, we use `PLCO.R`.
 Among `PLCO.R`:
 - `generate_data` function
 - `generate_information` function
-- `AI-ReML` function
+- `final.result` function
 The `generate_data` function mimic the PLCO datasets to provide a list of observed data: n, G, G0, t, and y.
-The `generate_information` function provides a list of obaserved data and required matrices: n, Z, Z0, t, y, A, G, G0, and H.
+The `generate_information` function provides a list of obaserved data and required matrices: G=G, t=t, n=n, y=y, H=H, A=A.
-The `AI-ReML` function provides estimates for variance components in a linear mixed model by integrating genetic effects in a longitudinal phenotype via AI-ReML algorithm based on inputed dataset.
+The `final.result.AI.ReML` function provides estimates for variance components, two heritability metrics and their variances in a linear mixed model by integrating joint overall genetic contributions on both baseline and slope in a longitudinal phenotype via AI-ReML algorithm based on inputed dataset.
 For instance:
 ```r
 ###################################################################################################################